 Faculty Member

-Assistant Professor, Department Computer Science, Faculty of Arts & Science, University of Toronto
+Associate Professor, Department Computer Science, University of Toronto

 Canada CIFAR Artificial Intelligence Chair